 Which is to say, I still really like that people can write short little reviews underneath the Bandcamp albums they liked enough to buy with their actual human money.
 Just the act of purchasing something in today's world of 'There's Probably An App For Getting That For Free' is a stronger review than 1000 words could ever muster.
 Throw in a few perfectly imperfect barbs to provide a little purchase decision context—like, "the beauty of this album hits you like a baseball bat" for example—well that's just some good word of mouth to ears.

-During this current website re-design/ re-think, I’ve been spending a lot of time reformatting the 100s of Fandcamp posts that have made it over to this blog throughout the years, which has got me thinking a lot about what to do with the Fandcamp idea going forward.
-To be honest, I haven't quite figured it out.
-So I'll just keep posting them and invite you to use the #Fandcamp hashtag on wherever you hashtag as a way to share any good fan reviews you find on Bandcamp (and even if you just use it as a way to share your own music or your friends music, that still counts as a ✓ in the positive column).
+So I’mma gonna just keep posting them on here and invite you to use the #Fandcamp hashtag on wherever you hashtag as a way to share any good fan reviews you find on Bandcamp (even if you just use it as a way to share your own music or your friends music, that still counts as a ✓ in the positive column).